probcomp/bayeslite/notes/metamodel.md

 implemented generically by invoking these two primitives and forming Monte Carlo estimates.

-@Vkm how will BQL queries allow the user to specify the difference between observed and hypothetical members of the population?
+(note to self: how will BQL queries allow the user to specify the difference between observed and hypothetical members of the population?)

 - - -